 They also find application in system control and data acquisition for monitoring gas pipelines and oil wells.
-Linking environmental sensors that monitor water quality or seismic activity is a another key application too.
+Linking environmental sensors that monitor water quality or seismic activity is another key application too.

 The military can be big users of M2M applications too for tracking combat assets, also called Blue Force Tracking.
-Satellite M2M networks are ideal for managing remote, mission-critical devices, and for ensuring access to remote infrastructure even during critical man-made or natural disaster.
+Satellite M2M networks are ideal for managing remote, mission-critical devices, and for ensuring access to remote infrastructure even during critical man-made or natural disasters.

-Experts say they see a great potential for M2M wireless technologies in India with current and future initiatives planned by both public and private sectors expected to benefit from the use of M2M applications in terms of cost and efficiency accruals.
+Experts say they see great potential for M2M wireless technologies in India with current and future initiatives planned by both public and private sectors expected to benefit from the use of M2M applications in terms of cost and efficiency accruals.
 The real full-fledged M2M market in India has now started evolving.